davidalger/capistrano-magento2/README.md

 A Capistrano extension for Magento 2 deployments.
 Takes care of specific Magento 2 requirements and adds tasks specific to the Magento 2 application.

+## Supported Magento Versions

+**As of version 0.7.0 this gem only supports deployment of Magento 2.1.1 or later; please use an earlier version to deploy older releases of Magento 2**

 ## Installation

 ### Standalone Installation